wadcom/kisarra-docs/README.md

 Within a turn, Engineering can brainstorm, build a unit or undertake a research/design ("R&D") project.

-Brainstorming leads to "discovering" a project, so that the player can undertake it.
+Brainstorming may lead to "discovering" a project, so that the player can undertake it.

 A research project unlocks other R&D projects to be discovered by the player.

 Completing a design project results in a new unit model, and a new, prototype unit of that model.

+### Brainstorming

+Brainstorming has a certain chance of sucess, which is known beforehand.

+If the player has completed any R&D project since the last successful brainstorming, the chance of discovering a new project during the brainstorm is 75%, otherwise it is 30%.

+Within the first 5 turns of the game those chances are 100% and 42% respectively.